 You can check out Native American here.
 Their oils are top notch and they are very helpful people.

-If you don’t feel like making your own blend, their antibacterial blend is called Spice Traders (now Immune Strength).
+If you don’t feel like making your own blend, their antibacterial blend is called Spice Traders (now called Immune Strength).
 I like it quite a bit and a local friend of mine has used it successfully to fight off numerous sinus infections.

 You can read my series, “Which Essential Oils Company is Best?” here.
 It’s really fascinating–and things get pretty dicey in the comments so get a cuppa (I recommend my Rich and Nutritious Won’t-Mess-with-Your-Adrenals Coffee Substitute with a splash of coconut milk and stevia (and a little cocoa if you’re feeling adventurous) and sit down to read them.
 I guarantee you’ll learn a lot.